ranch studios artist Residency, the Eames Institute, 2025

 All iages courtesy of the Eames Institute of Infinite Curiosity, photography by Nico Zurcher, 2025

-The culminating projects I carried out during the residency form a new series, REPAIR WORK, which includes collages made from botanical colors from the Eames Ranch and hand-sewn mending projects that serve a call to action to care for the planet and society.
+The culminating projects formed a new series, REPAIR WORK, which includes a selection of bottled inks with notes on their sources, collages made with colors from the land and visible mending projects that serve as a call to action to care for the planet and society at large.

 2025 Resident Artists at the Eames Archive.
 Image courtesy of the Eames Institute of Infinite Curiosity, photography by Nico Zurcher, 2025